 Strengthening Community Relationships

-In 2014, the Mayor introduced legislation to outfit every BPD officer with a body camera as a way of increasing trust between police and residents, and adding transparency to police work.
+In 2014, Mayor Arreguin introduced legislation to outfit every BPD officer with a body camera as a way of increasing trust between police and residents, and adding transparency to police work.
 Body cameras have been shown to decrease misconduct and use of force incidents, and will be required whenever police engage in a traffic stop or have other interactions with residents.
-The Mayor also hopes that body cameras will reduce the racial disparities in police stops, searches and uses of force by the department identified in a 2016 report by the Center of Policing Equity, a non-partisan think tank.
+The Mayor also hopes that body cameras will reduce racial disparities in police stops, searches and uses of force by the department identified in a 2016 report by the Center of Policing Equity, a non-partisan think tank.

 Commitment to Restorative Justice